deppen8/prospect/README.md

 - [ ] plan visualization methods
 - [ ] create hypothetical experiments to derive parameters

+TODO: would be good to allow *any* scipy `rv_continuous` distribution to be used for parameters

 ## Discovery parameters

 1. Proximity